marko-js/marko/docs/class-components.md

 - `update`
 - `destroy`

-These events are emitted at specific points over the lifecycle of a component as shown below:
+These events are emitted at specific points over the lifecycle of a component, as shown below:

 **First render**